grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 > [!WARNING]
 > Review the [General Safety Precautions](surface-repair-safety-guidelines.md#general-safety-precautions) and [Battery Safety](surface-repair-safety-guidelines.md#battery-safety) guidelines in their entirety before proceeding with any repair steps.
 > [!IMPORTANT]
 > Read this Guide in its entirety before starting any repairs.
-If at any point you are unsure or uncomfortable about performing the repairs, as detailed in this Guide, **DO NOT** proceed.
+If at any point you're unsure or uncomfortable about performing the repairs, as detailed in this Guide, **DO NOT** proceed.
 Contact Microsoft for additional support options.
 > [!WARNING]
 > Failure to follow the instructions in this Guide, use of non-Microsoft (non-genuine), incompatible, or modified replacement parts, and/or failure to use proper tools could result in serious injury, death, and/or damage to the product or other property.